weitchiu/Slam-the-Spam/README.md

-# Group-11-Project
+# Slam the Spam
-"Slam the Spam" B351 Final Project
+"Slam the Spam" Introduction to Artificial Intelligence Final Project

 To run our test code: